 Time to meet the team.
 This won't take long – we're a close-knit little family here at Red Door Project.
 There's Dan (the guy who makes sure sh*t gets done on site), Dani (she's the managing & creative director who very much wears all the hats and loves a good strategy), Ashlee (our interiors expert and content creator), Rory & James (our trusty chippy's) and Annette (our number crunching Financial Controller).
 Pull up a plush, leather wingback and get ready to read some bios…

-Dan is a 20-year construction professional with one heck of a résumé.
-He's been the leading hand on some of Melbourne's biggest commercial projects, including The Gatwick Hotel, Vue de Monde, The Stokehouse and Port Melbourne's Soap Factory .
+Dan is a 20-year construction professional with one heck of a CV.
+He's been the leading hand on some of Melbourne's biggest commercial projects, including The Gatwick Hotel, Vue de Monde, The Stokehouse and Port Melbourne's Soap Factory.

 Commanding battalions of tradies on TV is fun, but on a day to day basis Dan specializes in high-end residential projects.
 Settling families into their dream homes.
-Making sure every surface is millimeter-perfect.
-He's a trustworthy bloke with a big smile and perfectionistic tendencies.
+Making sure every detail is millimeter perfect.
+He's a trustworthy bloke with a big smile, loud laugh and perfectionistic tendencies.
 Exactly what you want in a builder.

 On the daily, Dan can usually be found: